-We are committed to acting as responsible stewards within our communities by adopting environmentally sustainable policies and practices – environmental concerns are essential to our decision making.
-And we are committed to helping everyone in our company understand the value of acting in an environmentally responsible way.
+We are committed to environmentally sustainable policies and practices within our local and global communities.
+Environmental concerns are essential to our decision making, and we’re committed to helping everyone in our company understand the value of acting in an environmentally responsible way.

-Most recently, our newly remodeled market on Bainbridge Island was awarded LEED® Gold from the US Green Building Council (USGBC) for achievements in the remodel practices and materials, and ongoing operation of that market.
-LEED – Leadership in Energy and Environmental Design – is a rating system developed by USGBC for buildings, homes and communities that are designed, constructed maintained and operated for improved environmental and human health performance.
-For more on that story, see the market’s page.
+Our recently remodeled Town & Country Market on Bainbridge Island was awarded LEED® Gold from the US Green Building Council (USGBC) for achievement in our remodel practices and in the ongoing operation of the market.
+LEED (Leadership in Energy and Environmental Design) is a rating system developed by USGBC for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.
+For more on that story, see that market’s page.

 We are applying the best practices we learned from the LEED® Gold certification process to the remodels of other stores.
 For example, we replaced all the lighting in Ballard Market with LEDs, which reduces the lighting energy used by more than 55 percent.
 We swapped out more than 1,400 fluorescent refrigeration lights in other markets to LEDs, saving almost 300,000 kWh of electricity per year.
 And we re-lamped Central Market Mill Creek with LEDs, some of which use 75 percent less electricity than those they replaced.